cubeyou-team/api-docs/source/index.html.md

 # Introduction

-Welcome to the CubeYou API!
-You can use our API to access our endpoints, which can get the same info available on out website [www.cubeyou.com](www.cubeyou.com).
+Welcome to the Cubeyou API!
+You can use our API to access our endpoints, which can get the same info available on Cubeyou!.

 ## Authentication

-CubeYou uses API keys to allow access to the API.
-You can ask a new CubeYou API key at our website support page.
+Cubeyou uses API keys to allow access to the API.
+You can ask a new Cubeyou API key at our website support page.

-CubeYou expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Cubeyou expects for the API key to be included in all API requests to the server in a header that looks like the following:

 `cy-auth-token: your-token`